-At the time of writing this article the price of 1 Bitcoin is around 6500 $ USD.
+At the time of writing this article the price of 1 Bitcoin was around 6500 $USD and as of June 2023; 1 BTC = $30000.
 The value of Bitcoin lies in basic economics: utility, scarcity, supply and demand.
 Bitcoin supply is capped that is only 21 million Bitcoins will ever exist.
 With such low supply not everybody can own 1 Bitcoin and due to such high value it practically needs to be broken down in order to conduct smaller transactions.

 So now what is a satoshi (unit) and how to calculate satoshi prices in USD, EUR and other Fiat currencies?